Articles in Featuring Felines are written by

 Macon, Bibb County, Georgia

-The library — full name the Lucy Lester Willet Memoral Library — is part of the prestigious Wesleyan College for women.
+The library — full name the Lucy Lester Willet Memorial Library — is part of the prestigious Wesleyan College for women.
 Ever since 1985, Squeakers (top) was cat in residence; in her earlier years she would spend much of her time (when not hunting in the extensive grounds, that is) on her perch at the top of the library steps, so that she could greet students as they entered, and receive a stroke or a scratch under the chin in return.
 For the last nine years or so of her life she spent more of her time indoors, and gained a new vantage point — a soft chair near the entrance, so she could continue her greeting duties.
 Students came and students went, but Squeakers was there to greet them all and give comfort and friendship when needed.

 This library matriarch died in April 2008, to be very much mourned by all the many who had encountered her.
-She wrote A Day in the Life of Squeakers before her death.
-Now there's a memorial stone dedicated to her in the library courtyard, placed in the shade of a beautiful Japanese maple where the cat spent many happy hours.
-There was a memorial service held for her near the tree; it was officiated by the college chaplain, Reverend Bill Hurdle, and more than thirty faculty, staff and students attended.
-Squeakers has also been lovingly remembered with gifts to the library and to the college.
+A memorial stone was dedicated to her in the library courtyard, placed in the shade of a beautiful Japanese maple where the cat spent many happy hours.
+A memorial service was held for her near the tree, officiated by the college chaplain, Reverend Bill Hurdle, and with more than thirty faculty, staff and students attending.
+Squeakers was also lovingly remembered with gifts to the library and to the college.

 Hannah the cat - late of William Andrews Clark Memorial Library, Los Angeles, California